wadevenz/FEB24-T1A3-Terminal_Application/README.md

 `./src/run.sh`

 This will check that python is installed, create a virtual environment and then install all packages and dependencies required for application function.
 The application will then run, voila!.
+If you do not have Python 3 installed however, an error message will display.
+Please visit: https://www.python.org/downloads/ to download and install.

 ### Dependencies
 The code required for application is located in the 'src' folder of the repository.
 As mentioned above, this application utilises Python3, which the script will do an installation check before running.
 The dependencies that will be installed once a Vitrual environment has been created will be: